 Most collectors also collect and expect only unused, undamaged covers.
 Likewise, salesman's samples (flats) are not considered real covers.
 These are general hobby standards, although each individual collector can certainly determine what standards of quality are to be used for his or her own collections.

 The most widely used albums are simple 3-ring binders with special pages designed for matchcovers.
 In the early days, many collectors actually hand sewed their own pages.
 Then the pre-cut, slotted pages came into use.
-Most collectors today, however, are switching over to plastic pages with pockets designed to hold specific sizes of matchcovers.
+Most collectors today, however, use plastic pages with pockets designed to hold specific sizes of matchcovers.
 See Supplies if you're looking for pages, display cases, etc.

 Matches can be fairly easily removed from recent covers if care is taken.
 Most collectors prefer to leave the covers intact if they come across older covers where the striker portion shows obvious signs of discoloration.
 The act of removing the matches from the cover would probably destroy the striker in the process.
 In any event, it is better to develop your skills in removing matches from the covers before you start to strip those covers you want in your collection. (never cut matchcovers or matchboxes).